Machine Translation Quality Estimation

 Can MTQE work without reference translations?

-Yes, when thresholds are designed carefully.
-MTQE can reduce unnecessary review by distinguishing high-confidence translations from segments that require light review, deep post-editing or rejection.
+MTQE helps reduce unnecessary review by distinguishing high-confidence translations from segments that require light review, deep post-editing or rejection.
+Cost savings depend on language pair, domain, content risk and the thresholds defined by the organization.

 Can MTQE support AI Data Operations?

 Yes.
-MTQE can help filter parallel data, identify weak bilingual segments, compare model outputs and create stronger multilingual evaluation datasets for AI Data Operations and model adaptation.
+MTQE can help filter parallel data, compare machine translation outputs, identify weak language pairs and create stronger multilingual evaluation datasets for AI Data Operations and model adaptation.

 Turn translation quality into an operational signal